Important Educational Disclaimer

 Frequently Asked Questions

-Yes, but your combined contributions cannot exceed the annual limit ($7,000 in 2025, or $8,000 if 50+).
-You could contribute $4,000 to Roth and $3,000 to Traditional, or any other split, as long as the total doesn’t exceed your limit.
-This split strategy creates tax diversification.
+Yes, but your combined contributions cannot exceed the annual limit ($7,500 in 2026, or $8,600 if 50+).
+You could contribute $4,500 to Roth and $3,000 to Traditional, or any other split, as long as the total stays at or below your limit.
+The split builds tax diversification for retirement.

-You’ll owe a 6% excise tax on excess contributions for every year they remain in the account.
-To avoid this, withdraw the excess contribution plus any earnings it generated before your tax filing deadline (including extensions).
-The earnings are taxable and may face a 10% penalty if you’re under 59½.
-Alternatively, recharacterize the contribution as a Traditional IRA contribution.
+You’ll owe a 6% excise tax on the excess contribution for every year it stays in the account.
+To avoid that, withdraw the excess plus any earnings it generated before your tax filing deadline (including extensions).
+The earnings come out taxable, and they may attract a 10% penalty if you’re under 59½.
+The alternative is to recharacterise the contribution as a Traditional IRA contribution instead.

-It depends on your current vs. expected future tax rates, conversion tax payment ability, and time horizon.
-Conversions make most sense when: (1) you’re in an unusually low-income year, (2) you’re in the gap years between retirement and RMDs (ages 60-72), (3) you want to reduce future RMDs, or (4) you’re focused on estate planning.
-You’ll owe income tax on the converted amount, so ensure you can pay the tax from non-IRA funds.
-Use the calculator above to model whether conversion makes sense.
+It depends on your current vs. expected future tax rates, your ability to pay the conversion tax, and your time horizon.
+Conversions make most sense in four situations: an unusually low-income year, the gap years between retirement and RMDs (ages 60-72), when you want to reduce future RMDs, or when estate planning is a priority.
+You’ll owe income tax on the converted amount, so make sure you can pay it from outside-the-IRA funds.
+The calculator above will show you whether the conversion math works for your situation.

 There are actually three separate 5-year rules: (1) For contributions: Your first Roth IRA must be open for 5 years (starting January 1 of the contribution year) before earnings can be withdrawn tax-free if you’re over 59½.
 (2) For conversions: Each conversion has its own 5-year clock for penalty-free withdrawal of the converted principal before 59½.
 (3) For inherited Roths: Beneficiaries use the original owner’s 5-year clock.
 The clocks run concurrently, and you can always withdraw your original contributions tax-free and penalty-free regardless of the 5-year rule.